-- WCAP will seek to provide screenings and assessments in the child's dominant language as interpretation services and qualified screeners and assessors are available. - Complete Home Language Survey for 3-5 year olds to determine language proficiency in home language and English language acquisition. - WCAP will work with community partners in order to secure professionals able to assist in these services. - This will be provided at no cost to the family. - A staff person who has identified a child who may need interpretation services for an assessment shall notify the Family Service coordinator to arrange for services.
+- 1. WCAP will seek to provide screenings and assessments in the child's dominant language as interpretation services and qualified screeners and assessors are available. - 2.
+Staff will complete Home Language Survey for Head Start/Pre-k children to determine language proficiency in home language and English language acquisition. - a.
+WCAP will work with community partners in order to secure professionals able to assist in these services. - b.
+This will be provided at no cost to the family. - c.
+A staff person who has identified a child who may need interpretation services for an assessment shall notify the Family Services Manager to arrange for services.